-Every homeowner’s dream is to conceal the grey and lifeless winter landscape and transform their property into a scene out of a Hallmark Christmas card; a warm and inviting abode that combines chic with cozy charm!
-Well, take it from the experts: it is a lot simpler than you think!
+The grey and lifeless winter landscape can leave your home’s curb appeal… lacking.
+If you’re selling your home and are hoping to channel your inner Norman Rockwell in a cozy, welcoming scene, take it from the experts: it is a lot simpler than you think!
 Homeowners who want to give their front yard a facelift or prepare their home to sell during the winter season should be aware that it does not require too much of an investment.
-From a fresh coat of paint to a modest bird feeder, it is the little things that count and can add the most charm to the outside of your home.
+From a fresh coat of paint to a modest bird feeder, it is the little things that count, and can add the most charm to your home’s exterior.
 We have compiled a list of tips from real estate experts on how you can enhance your curb appeal this winter.

 6 Tips to Enhance Your Curb Appeal This Winter